NTOXIC PEOPLE PAGEN

 The term dates back to the late 1930’s in the form of a play could ‘Gas Light’ which was made into a film in 1944 called ‘Gaslight’.
 The film is about a husband who manipulates his wife into thinking she’s gone mad.
 One way he did this was by switching lights off and on to make the gaslights flicker.
 When his wife asked him about the lights randomly going dim and then bright he would deny all knowledge and make out it’s all happening in her head.

 Much like the Goddess Eris (Greek Mythology) and the God Loki (Norse Mythology) these people live for strife, discord, and chaos.
 But they shouldn’t get flattered by being compared to ultimate powers because that never ends well for mortals.

 These type of toxic people don’t mind being in the thick of it or watching from afar as all they care about is being part of or responsible for something chaotic.
 When an opportunity arises to cause a fight or argument then they cannot resist and will be the finger on the trigger.
 They are nothing but trouble and it is best to stay away from them or you’ll get caught in their next web of chaos.
+The bigger the outrage the more they lap it up.
 As rule #14 of the internet goes, if you feed the trolls you lose – so it is best to simply ignore them.